timofeysie/flabellifolia/README.md

 So we will start with the cube demo and then implement parts of the tutorial separately and not move on until each stage is working.

+After getting rid of everything, and then just using the sea class and the createSea function, there was a distinct line across the black background visible only because below it the rotating wire frame cube was dimmer below the line.
+It looked like the cube was floating in a clear dark pool in a cave.

+This is good.
+At least we know we are getting a part of the JavaScript correct.
+Now if we could get our ocean blue.

 ## The Paranoid Birds demo